Cake POS

 Ease of Use

 As with most modern POS systems, one of the primary goals that Cake POS set out to achieve is making your point of sale experience easier.
-Many outdated systems use counterintuitive, which can slow down the learning curve.
+Many outdated systems are counterintuitive, which can slow down the learning curve.
 If you’re looking to train staff quickly, you need to use a POS system that makes sense.

 One of the best parts about Cake POS is that it’s easy to navigate and customize.
 I highly recommend this platform if ease of use is one of your primary concerns.